 Small Business Tip #7:

 Lather, Rinse, Repeat

-The last step is the most critical: measuring and analysing your results.
+The last step is the most critical regardless of whether this is for a smll business ,startup or organisation: measure and analyse your results.

 Tracking performance data is the best way to identify which tactics are working and which aren’t.
 A few things to watch are growth, engagement and sharing.
 Most social media networks will have tools you can use to track and measure your performance and I would fully support a data-driven approach to this area of social media growth.

 Google Analytics is a popular and easy-to-use option for monitoring traffic and interactions on your website or blog.
 This will help you keep track of which social media channels are driving the most traffic to your site.
 This in turn will show you where to focus your attentions

 To stay on top of your social media plan, review your metric reports regularly (at least once a week).
 Each quarter, you should re-evaluate your big picture.
 Make adjustments for anything not working, and try to replicate the things that are.
 Remember, if it’s working, don’t try to fix it, just keep it going!